inform-us/requirements_specifications/informus/content/info_buttons_floorplans.md

 The highest motor block at any one time is shown.

-If it has been over 2 hours on the day shift or over 4 hours on the night shift, the bed space will be outlined in a hashed red outline
+If an epidural is running and it has been over 2 hours on the day shift or over 4 hours on the night shift, the motor block documentation is out of date- the bed space will have a a hashed red outline.